Updated: Feb 3, 2022

 Over the years, as owner of Starpoint Credit Solutions, I have been able to bring my knowledge and successful strategies to business owners so they, too, can see what a huge difference a few small changes can bring to your business.
 If it seems like your business is still struggling against an overwhelming tide, take these few steps to insure you're reaping all the unseen benefits a solid business credit file can bring.

 Go to D&B's website

 Use the search box to view your business information

-Register for the free Company Update feature to view your data
+Register for the free DUNS Manager to view and update your data

-You can also enroll in a free CreditSignal so you'll receive alerts
+You can also get a free CreditSignal so you'll receive alerts